rugbyprof/5303-Adv-Database/Presentation_topics-outlines.md

 ## No SQL DB VS RDBMS

-- Define No Sql and Rdbms (overview)
+- Define No Sql and Rdbms (overview of each with loose definitions)
 - Discuss general storage methods for generic Rdbms
-    - B-Trees
+    - B+ Trees
     - When does data get written (Write Through, Write Back)
    - Discuss memory resident items vs items written to disk (indexing)
 - Now give examples using actual DBMS’s (Oracle, Sql Server, Mysql, Postgres , etc.) You don’t have to use all of them.